 Few businesses demonstrated the unique benefits of the internet to newcomers as thoroughly as eBay, a highly profitable combination of peer-to-peer shopping network and traditional auction house which matches buyers and sellers in more than 40 countries around the globe.
 Anything legal can be bought and sold on eBay, from low-priced mainstream consumer products to the most obscure collectors' items or even the totally bizarre.
-Gross value of goods sold during 2014 was almost $83bn, and the community includes more than 155m active users worldwide.
-Its impressive profit margins have made eBay one of the world's most valuable internet businesses.
+Gross value of goods sold reached a new high in 2018 of $95bn, and the community includes more than 179m active users worldwide.
+The main eBay platform is partnered by a collection of mostly acquired online local classified advertising sites including Mobile.de, Gumtree, Kijiji, Marktplaats and others.
+In the 2000s, its impressive profit margins made eBay one of the world's most valuable internet businesses.
 One of the company's comparatively few missteps was its high-priced acquisition of VoIP pioneer Skype.
 Having failed to establish any meaningful synergies with its online auction business, eBay sold on a controlling stake in Skype that was later snapped up by Microsoft.
 Online payments service Paypal proved a more lucrative venture, contributing close to half of group revenues by the time it was spun off as a separate company in 2015.
-The biggest challenge facing eBay now is how to reignite growth in the face of multiple rival shopping services and a slowdown in traditional classified selling.
+More recently, the group sold its successful ticket resale site StubHub to rival Viagogo for a lavish $4bn in 2019.
+The biggest challenge facing eBay now is how to reignite growth in the face of multiple rival shopping services - and especially the spectacular growth and successful diversification of Amazon - and a slowdown in traditional classified selling.
+Revenues for 2018 were $10.75bn with net income of $2.5bn.
+Those figures included revenues of almost $1.1bn from StubHub, later sold.
+Performance during 2019 slowed significantly, and the company has come under intense pressure from activist investors.
+Devin Wenig, previously president global marketplaces, became CEO in 2015, but departed the company abruptly in 3Q 2019.
+A permanent successor has yet to be named; interim CEO is Scott Schenkel, previously CFO.

 Account assignments & selected contact information